cloudadic/twin23-oauth2-php-sdk/README.md

 * PHP 7.1
 * HHVM

-## Usage

-If using Composer to require a specific provider client library, you **do not need to also require this library**.
-Composer will handle the dependencies for you.

 ### Authorization Code Grant

 The authorization code grant type is the most common grant type used when authenticating users with a third-party service.
 This grant type utilizes a client (this library), a server (the service provider), and a resource owner (the user with credentials to a protected—or owned—resource) to request access to resources owned by the user.
 This is often referred to as _3-legged OAuth_, since there are three parties involved.